-Each of these touchpoints indicate which communication channel your customer has used and then Plot them on a time bar.
+Each of these customer journey touchpoints indicate which communication channel your customer has used and then Plot them on a time bar.
 The first and last touch points play an important role in the journey, so put extra care there.

 But keep in mind that customer journey will start earlier than you think.
-In the event of a new employee for example, the customer's journey will begin during the negotioation of contract, or even the interview stage.
+In the event of a new employee for example, the customer's journey will begin during the negotiation of contract, or even the interview stage.
 And the journey does not end after the first working day of your new colleague; after all, a staff member is not up and working independently after the first day in most cases.

 8. Link emotions to touchpoints

 In a customer journey, it all depends on the perception of the customer and especially about their emotions.
 Describe at each touchpoint how a customer felt at the moment.
 Was he happy, surprised, angry or frustrated?
 Connect this emotion to a satisfaction rate.
 Now you can plot the emotion over time.

 The drops and peaks are the most important.
 These events greatly influence your customer's perceived experience across the board.

 The real work starts when you have mapped the communication channels, touchpoints, and customer satisfaction over time.
 Determine which improvements you want to make.
 Perhaps you can shorten the customer's journey by ensuring that a customer can immediately find the right information.